-Yet the larger the company grows, the more it tends to rely on elaborate advertising instead of leveraging their most powerful asset – the people.
+The larger a company grows, the more it tends to rely on elaborate advertising instead of leveraging their most powerful asset – the people.
 Your employees and their personal connections can successfully do the marketing talk for you.
 In fact, the benefits of word-of-mouth marketing campaigns can be more powerful than those of traditional advertising.

 Consumers Trust Peer Recommendations The Most

-According to the latest Nielsen Global Trust in Advertising report, 83% of respondents claim that they trust recommendations from friends and family the most.
-Opinions and reviews posted online are the second most trusted source for 66% of consumers:
+According to Nielsen Global Trust in Advertising report, 83 percent of respondents trust recommendations from friends and family the most.
+Opinions and reviews posted online are the second most trusted source for 66 percent of consumers:

 Marketers trust recommendations from other marketers; local and micro-influencers receive higher trust scores from their followers, and the “voice of the employee” now matters more than ever.

 Word-of-Mouth Marketing Is Cost Efficient

 In fact, if you are savvy enough you can generate massive publicity for your company without relying on paid advertising at all.

 The company has no CMO, no assigned ad agency and no dealer network.
 All of their marketing collaborations are handled in-house, and their in-house marketing team consists of less than ten people.
 Yet, Tesla cars are now selling faster than they are being manufactured.
 By comparison, Nissan has spent $25 million on advertising its Leaf EV model in 2012 and ended up with more modest sales numbers.

 They have built a powerful community of fans and passionate brand advocates.
 Over 230.000 people are subscribed to /r/teslamotors subreddit.
 Their forums are always buzzing with heated discussions with company’s employees contributing to the talks and steering the conversations on social media.